 Named after its home city of Bellevue, Nebraska, Bellevue University is famous for being a top-quality institution of higher learning.
 One of their best-kept secrets?–No classes on Fridays!
 Bellevue’s “Real Mastery” approach helps students master the skills that employers are looking for.
 For over 50 years, the school has built a reputation of being able to meet the needs of adult students by implementing flexible class schedules and a variety of career-relevant degree options.
 With a shift to online and hybrid classes, students are able to continue their education and feel confident that they’re getting the most value for their dollar.
 Online students are able to select from cohort or traditional format programs designed to fit their lifestyles.
 Students are also able to access educational support tools 24/7.

 - Retention rate: 48%

-Finding its home in West Virginia, Salem International University was originally founded by the Seventh-day Baptist Church in 1888.
-Since then the school has provided degree programs with a strong foundation in the liberal arts.
-Salem has had 130 years to perfect its craft–a Salem degree is designed to provide the insight, knowledge, and skills to get ahead in the professional world.
-If you’re someone that has difficulty multitasking, then this school is definitely one for you.
-Salem University takes pride in its unique one course per month format that allows students to focus on one class at a time, and move forward at an accelerated pace.
-Salem University offers a wide range of online degrees from the associate to doctorate level in a broad range of disciplines.
+Located in West Virginia, Salem International University was originally founded by the Seventh-day Baptist Church in 1888.
+Since then, the school has developed high-quality degree programs with strong roots in the liberal arts.
+Salem has had 130 years to perfect its craft–a Salem degree is designed to provide the insight, knowledge, and skills necessary to get ahead in the professional world.
+If you’re someone that has difficulty multitasking, then this is definitely the school for you.
+Salem’s unique one-course-per-month format allows students to focus on one class at a time and move forward at an accelerated pace.
+Salem University offers a wide range of online degrees from the associate to doctorate level spanning multiple disciplines.